brandur/sorg/content/drafts/ruby-memory.md

 virtual memory is segmented into 4k pages.
 When it forks, its child initially shares all those pages with its parent.
-Only when the child starts to modify one of them does the kernel intercept the call, copy the page, change the duplicate, and reassign its use for the child.
+Only when the child starts to modify one of them does the kernel intercept the call, copy the page, and reassign it to the new process.

 !fig src="/assets/ruby-memory/child-processes.svg" caption="Child processes transitioning from mostly shared memory to mostly copied as they mature."

-So what's going on in the case of Unicorn?
-Most software has a sizeable collection of static objects that are initialized once, and sit in memory largely unmodified throughout its entire lifetime.
-If nothing else, child processes should have no problem sharing that collection with their parent, but apparently they're not able to (or to only a very minimal extent).
-To solve this mystery, we'll have to understand how Ruby allocates memory.
+So why aren't Unicorn workers sharing more memory?
+Most software has a sizeable collection of static objects that are initialized once, sit in memory unmodified throughout a program's entire lifetime, and would be prime candidates for staying shared across all workers.
+Apparently though, practically nothing is reused.
+To understand why, we'll have to unravel how Ruby allocates memory.

 ## Slabs and slots (#slabs-and-slots)